AlexGriffith10/block-one-test/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.<br />
-You will also see any lint errors in the console.
+You will also see any lint errors in the console.<br />
+If you run this locally you will need to download the following dependencies<br /> axios using `npm install axios`<br />
+bootstrap using 'npm install react-bootstrap bootstrap'<br />
+enzyme using `npm install --save-dev enzyme enzyme-adapter-react-16 react-test-renderer`

 ### `npm test ./*`